Gorgias Views: A complete guide to mastering your helpdesk

 Here are a few of the most useful setups we've seen:

-• Prioritizing by urgency: This is probably the most common use case.
+• Prioritizing by urgency: This is a common and effective use case.
 Create a View for any ticket tagged "urgent" or that has a negative sentiment.
 This becomes the team's first stop every morning, making sure nothing critical gets missed.

 • Managing by channel: Some agents are great on live chat, while others are better at writing thoughtful emails.
 By creating Views for each channel ("Live Chat", "Instagram DMs", "Email"), you can let your specialists stick to what they do best.